unchartedsoftware/aperture-tiles/docs/src/docs/development/how-to/installation/readme.md

 Installation and Compilation
 ============================

-The instructions on this page are intended for developers who want to install the Aperture Tiles source code and build their own custom projects.
+The following installation instructions are intended for developers who want to use Aperture Tiles to build their own custom projects.
+The [complete installation](#complete-installation) process requires several third-party tools and access to the Aperture Tiles source code.

-For quick examples of the capabilities of Aperture Tiles, see the following topics:

-- [Demos](../../../../demos/): Access fully functional demonstrations of Aperture Tiles from your web browser.
-- [Download](../../../../download): Access a pre-built distribution designed to help you quickly understand the process of creating an Aperture Tiles application.
-Instructions for using these packages are available on the [Quick Start](../quickstart) page.
+For developers who want to quickly install a pre-configured example Aperture Tiles application with minimal modification, a set of [packaged distributions](#complete-installation) are available as an alternative.

+## <a name="supported-platforms"></a> Supported Platforms ##

+Aperture Tiles is compatible with Linux and OS X.

+Compatibility for Windows is available through [Cygwin](https://cygwin.com/) or the DOS command prompt.
+Note however, that this platform is not compatible with Hadoop/HBase, which enable Aperture Tiles to work with particularly large datasets.

 ## <a name="prerequisites"></a> Prerequisites ##

-This project has the following prerequisites:
+Aperture Tiles requires the following third-party tools:

 <div class="props">
 	<table class="summaryTable" width="100%">